-Then, have them run, shrieking through the house to unearth their favorite pair of shoes from the closet to see how their shoes measure up to their foot tracing.
+Then, have them compare their shoes to see how their shoes measure up to their foot tracing.

 Some discussion questions: